haasr/pops-bot-motioneye/README.md

 Updates:

-  - Added recognition to phrases such as "what is the weather" or "tell me the forecast in Brooklyn, New York" and a weather utility module to handle queries for weather information. and return appropriate weather data.
+  - Added recognition to phrases such as "what is the weather" or "tell me the forecast in Brooklyn, New York" and a weather utility module to handle queries for weather information and return appropriate weather data.

   - Added functionality to provide proverbs/wisdom when requested to the bot.